jflm/eyeTest/README.md

 To use eyeTest, create a new `.js` file within `[AppName]Tests`.
 This will be where you write the tests (in JavaScript).
 You need to include the matcher set by adding `#import "eyeTestMatchers.js"` at the top of your code, and then you should be good to go!
 See the [matcher list](MatcherList.md?raw=true) for more information on how to write your tests.

-To run your tests from within Xcode, hit ⌘I to open up the Instruments dialog and select 'Automation'.
-Import your test code (File > Import data) and hit ⌘R to run the tests.
+To run your tests from within Xcode, you should first load the app into the simulator with `⌘R`.
+Once loaded, go back to XCode and stop the simulator running with `⌘.`.
+Hit `⌘I` to open up the Instruments dialog and select 'Automation'.

+Inside the UIAutomation window, import your test code by showing the Display Settings tab (`⌘2`) and selecting 'import' from the drop-down marked 'add'.
+You can hit `⌘R` to run the tests.
 The application can sometimes be temperamental, so give it a few goes if necessary.
-You may need to load up your app within Xcode (⌘R) before running the tests, but make sure to stop it before testing (⌘.).
-You can observe the test running in the iOS simulator.
+Once you have this set up, you can make changes in Xcode and re-launch as necessary through the sequence `⌘S`, `⌘R`, `⌘.`, `⌘I`.

+This is obviously long-winded and there are various solutions under consideration - pull requests or suggestions always welcome.

 If you have trouble running the tests please raise an Issue and help will be provided.